Skip to main content

 rendex_screenshot

-Capture screenshots or generate PDFs from webpages or raw HTML with options for full-page capture, dark mode, ad blocking, custom viewports, and CSS/JS injection.
+Capture screenshots or PDFs from URLs, HTML, or Markdown.
+Supports full-page capture, custom viewports, dark mode, ad blocking, and CSS/JS injection.

 Instructions

-Capture a screenshot or PDF of any webpage or raw HTML.
-Supports full-page capture, dark mode, ad blocking, custom viewports, CSS/JS injection, cookie/header injection, PDF output, HTML rendering, and progressive fallback for heavy sites.
+Capture a screenshot or PDF of any webpage, raw HTML, or Markdown.
+Supports full-page capture, dark mode, ad blocking, custom viewports, CSS/JS injection, cookie/header injection, PDF output, HTML and Markdown rendering, and progressive fallback for heavy sites.
 Returns partial renders on timeout by default (bestAttempt mode).

 Input Schema